quick-perf/quickperf-examples/README.md

 It contains the following example applications:

-- [micronaut-hibernate-jpa-example](micronaut-junit5-example): Micronaut Hibernate JPA with JUnit5 test using both QuickPerf JVM and SQL annotations.
+- [micronaut-hibernate-jpa-example](micronaut-hibernate-jpa-example]): Micronaut Hibernate JPA with JUnit5 test using both QuickPerf JVM and SQL annotations.
+- [quarkus-example](quarkus-example): Quarkus with JUnit5 test using only SQL annotations (JVM annotations didn't work yet for Quarkus).